CBR Reveals Details of Future Cryptocurrency Regulation: Unlicensed Operations to Become Illegal from 2027

 The regulator intends to create a completely transparent crypto market infrastructure where all participants will be identified and the sources of funds will be controlled.
 Foreign platforms working with Russian users will have to adapt to the new requirements or leave the market.

-The Central Bank is effectively building a mechanism for full control over crypto turnover in the country.
+The Central Bank is effectively building a mechanism for complete control over crypto turnover in the country.
 For Russians, only one path will remain legal — to conduct transactions through licensed intermediaries.
 Access to foreign exchanges that have not been licensed may be blocked.

 Read more materials on the topic: